MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/gift-card-cash-out.md

 ---
 # required metadata

-title: Gift card Cash out operation
+title: Cash out Gift Card operation
-description: This topic provides information about the new gift card cash out functionality that is now available in Microsoft Dynamics 365 for Retail.
+description: This topic provides information about the new cash out gift card functionality that is now available in Microsoft Dynamics 365 for Retail.
 author: rapraj
 manager: josaw1
 ms.date: 02/08/2019